TexasInstruments/open-pru/docs/tagging_checklist.md

 Test all of DEVICE ?=
 am62x, am64x

-TODO: Fill in the rest of this section after adding Linux support.
+FIXME: Fill in the rest of this section after adding Linux support.

 ## Update the year